 - Three persons who are members in any class of membership elected by the Members.
-Current Members are Andy Morris, Murray Reid, Carrie Hobson.
+Current Members are Peter Clarke, Murray Reid, Carrie Hobson.

 - The Headmaster of the College as an ex-officio member of the Board of Management.

 The Foundation Board of Management meets formally every month to review overall progress on the goals of the Foundation.
 The Director of Marketing and Development and the Director of Commercial Services of the College attend the Foundation Board meetings.

 Murray has been a Foundation Board Member since 2011 and is an Old Collegian (School, 1974–78).
 His two sons, Hamish and Johnny, attended the College between 2006 and 2013 (Peart).

 Murray holds a Bachelor of Commerce (Agricultural) from Lincoln University and has more than 25 years’ experience in the marketing and advertising industry.
 He is the founding director and owner of Federation Limited, an independent marketing communications agency.
 Murray has also served on a number of industry-related boards.